loyalperson/TradeNote/README.md

 This project uses [Parse](https://github.com/parse-community "Parse") as its backend framework, for the following reasons:
 1. Manage the authentication (flow)
 2. Parse is a great framework for all API communications with the mongo database
-3. Parse acts as the server so that TradeNote does not need to run any server on its own, making it faster and lighter.
+3. Parse acts as the server so that NoeticTrader does not need to run any server on its own, making it faster and lighter.

 ### Viewing the database (optional)
 Additionally, if you want to view and manage the database, you can use [MongoDB Compass](https://github.com/parse-community "MongoDB Compass") or install and run the [Parse Dashboard](https://github.com/parse-community/parse-dashboard "Parse Dashboard").

 ### PostHog
-This projects uses [PostHog](https://github.com/PostHog/posthog "PostHog") as its product analytics suite to collect <u>anonymous</u> analytics about TradeNote installations and page views.
-This helps me better understand if and how people are using TradeNote and evaluate the outreach of my project.
+This projects uses [PostHog](https://github.com/PostHog/posthog "PostHog") as its product analytics suite to collect <u>anonymous</u> analytics about NoeticTrader installations and page views.
+This helps me better understand if and how people are using NoeticTrader and evaluate the outreach of my project.
 If you want to opt-out of this program, you can simply add `-e ANALYTICS_OFF=true` when running the docker image.

 ## Backup data